-If you are a composer or arranger working in Finale 2010 or later, you’ll want to download Jari Williamsson’s new plugin called JW Meter & Rhythm:
+If you are a composer or arranger, whether you are working in Finale 26, or still working in Finale 2010, you’ll want to download Jari Williamsson’s plugin called JW Meter & Rhythm:

 The plugin is packed with features related to metric changes, organized into 4 different master categories:

 - Relative Meter Change

 - Compound Time

 The Relative Meter category of the plugin allows you to quickly double or half the meter in the the selected bars.
 Everything is handled: the meter is changed, the note durations are expanded or contracted appropriately, and in a twist that shows Jari’s attention to detail, objects such as Expressions, Chords and Smart Shapes are automatically repositioned appropriately.

 You have the option of changing the current tempo or preserving the current tempo (e.g. metric modulation) as part of the transformation.

 The Compound Meter category lets you convert straight time signatures with triplets to compound time signatures based on groupings of three, e.g. triplets are converted to non-tuplets.
 Duplet patterns can be converted in various ways.
 Of course, you can also use this tool in reverse, to convert a bar of 12/8 into a bar of 4/4 with triplet eighths, for instance.

 The plugin automatically handles beaming as these changes are made.

 Transform to Contents – this category has several productivity tools which can be very helpful in certain situations.